mathiasklein/cdf-workshop/README.md

 1. Choose one of the methods explained above and publish your flow.
 2. In the Publish Flow dialog box, enter the following details:
     1. Flow Name: only when you publish your flow for the first time.
-    2. Flow Description: only when you publish your flow for the first time.
+    2. Flow Description: only when you publish your flow for the first time e.g. "Flow generates syslog messages and writes them to Kafka"
     3. Version Comments: every time a flow version is published.

     <img src="images/5_publish_flow_dialog.png" alt="image" style="width:600px;height:auto;">